Online Orthogonal Matching Pursuit: Instantiation of the Optimization procedure and Selection Strategy

 \subsection{Instantiation of \optimproc and \tryselectproc}

-Recall that one call of the procedure \selectproc results in successive calls of \optimproc and \tryselectproc until a feature is selected.
-We assume that the quantities queried in a sub-routine call (either \tryselectproc or \optimproc) are independent from quantities queried during the execution of previous functions.
-This implies that in the database setting, \textbf{query-old} allows the algorithms to look back only at the data points queried during the call of the current function.
+Recall that one call of the procedure \selectproc results in successive calls of \optimproc and \tryselectproc until (at least) a feature is selected.
+Moreover, the quantities queried in a sub-routine call (either \tryselectproc or \optimproc) are independent from quantities queried during the execution of previous functions.

 \paragraph{Optimization procedure:}